szabgab/perlmaven.com/sites/en/pages/how-to-create-a-perl-module-for-code-reuse.md

 ## Change @INC from inside the script

-Because we know that the "My" directory that holds our module is in a fixed place
-<b>relative</b> to the script, we have another possibility for changing the script:
+Because we know that the "My" directory that holds our module is in a fixed place **relative** to the script, we have another possibility for changing the script:

 ```perl
 #!/usr/bin/perl